 The aim of this unit is to familiarise students with the principles of international aviation law and the incorporation of those principles into domestic Australian law.
 This is achieved through an examination of existing treaties and relevant legislation.
 Significant issues in international and national air law are also be examined.
 For example, in the last decade and increasingly in 2014, air law faces new demands, including increasing levels of compensation for passenger injury and death (in particular in light of the Malaysia Airlines crashes) and demands that the harm aviation emissions cause to the environment be addressed.
 In addition, the unit involves comparative analyses between aviation law in Australia and other jurisdictions, with a focus on the European Union and those in the Asia Pacific.
 The unit also examines in detail the private law/commercial aspects of aviation law including the sale and purchase of aircraft, aircraft charter and lease agreements, and aircraft finance.

 - 6 points

-- Typically this unit is assessed in the following ways: (1) Research essay and (2) Class presentation.
+Indicative assessments in this unit are as follows: (1) research essay and (2) class presentation.
 Further information is available in the unit outline.